 Hebrew Home at Riverdale by RiverSpring Health is committed to publicly exhibiting its art collection throughout its 32-acre campus, including the Derfner Judaica Museum and a sculpture garden overlooking the Hudson River and Palisades.
 Derfner Judaica Museum + The Art Collection provide educational and cultural programming for all visitors, including residents of the Hebrew Home, their families and the general public who come from throughout New York City, its surrounding suburbs and elsewhere.

 The Jewish Art Salon is the largest international artists & scholars organization for contemporary Jewish visual art.
-It provides exhibitions, important resources and programs, and develops lasting partnerships with artists and the general public.
+It provides exhibitions, important resources and programs, and develops lasting partnerships with artists, institutions and the general public.